 These costs include employee pay, building utilities, and so on.

 It’s also important to note that every day a bank is open, there is a high amount of liability.

-Public liability, and most importantly, the threat of theft is more significant when a bank is open.
+Public liability, and most importantly, the threat of theft are more significant when a bank is open.

 Bank robberies only occur when banks are open because the cash in the vault can only be accessed via the employees.

-Since very little to no businesses are being conducted on Sundays, and the fact that banks too are businesses, there is really no logistical reason for a bank to be open on Sunday.
+Since very little to no business is being conducted on Sundays, and the fact that banks too are businesses, there is really no logistical reason for a bank to be open on Sunday.

 Additionally, every day a bank is open incurs risk upon the bank, so having one non-operational day out of the week is very beneficial to the bank.

 If you find yourself needing to make a financial transaction while your bank is closed, there are other ways you can interact with your bank account while the bank is closed.